cipry80/nott/README.md

 ## Ideas to include/not to include

 1. GraphQL backend
-2. Link a DB.
-Maybe a combination of PostgreSQL + Mongo? (use ORMs - Sequelize + Mongoose)
+2. Discuss the need of linking MongoDB?
 3. To discuss on client side:

 * https://github.com/thejameskyle/react-loadable